-Currently, Cape Hatteras NS staff does not collect parking utilization data for any of the parking lots throughout Bodie Island.
+Currently, Cape Hatteras NS staff does not collect parking utilization data or have any parking management in place for any of the NPS parking lots, including those within Bodie Island.
 Instead, parking utilization estimates at the various parking areas are generalized, and based on staff observation and experience.
 Because parking lots in Bodie Island do not generally reach capacity, the resource intensive collection of comprehensive parking lot utilization data is likely not necessary.
 However, with sample information about where parking problems exist within the district, Cape Hatteras NS would be able to make more targeted investments in transportation infrastructure.
 For example, a consistent shortage of parking in an area may indicate the need to add capacity or increase multi-modal access the site (e.g. transit, bicyclist, or pedestrian) to reduce the effective demand on parking.
 Alternatively, underutilization of a parking area might indicate that parking could be reduced or used to serve areas where demand is high, resulting in a more efficient use of the facility.
+This type of information will be particularly important in regard to the parking area at Bodie Island Lighthouse.